 To copy and paste text, we either use the Copy and Paste context menu items or we use Ctrl+C and Ctrl+V keyboard combinations.
 But when we do this, the formatting is normally preserved.
-But there may be times when you do not want the formatting to preserved.
+But there may be times when you do not want the formatting to be preserved.
 Maybe you do not want to use the font type, font size, font color, web links or preserve the other formatting options from the original web page.

-The typical solution would be to paste this text first in a Notepad, and then copy this text to paste it elsewhere.
+The typical solution would be to paste this text first in a Notepad and then copy this text to paste it elsewhere.

-Copy and Paste as plain Text using Ctrl+Shift+V
+Copy-Paste as plain Text using Ctrl+Shift+V

-Earlier users had to use all sorts of extensions and plugins to be able to copy paste as plain text.
+Earlier users had to use all sorts of extensions and plugins to be able to copy-paste as plain text.
 But now, both these web browsers for Windows, offer an easy way out.

-Simply use the Ctrl+Shift+V keyboard combination to paste the text, and you will be able to copy paste the text as plain unformatted text in Chrome or Firefox.
+Simply use the Ctrl+Shift+V keyboard combination to paste the text, and you will be able to copy-paste the text as plain unformatted text in Chrome or Firefox.

 You can use this shortcut in any rich text editor in a web page, like your email web interface, Office 365 documents, Google Docs, etc, which is open in the browser.